How to choose and replace a pvc patio roof (with pros and cons)

 Next, roof panel install time!

 The contractor installed most of the roof with a step ladder placed on the patio floor.
-Then he used a long ladder to attach the outer edges of the roof panels.
+Then he used a long ladder to attach the outer edges of the roof panels along the outside of the roof.
 So I am glad I hired out for this installation.

 Where things went wrong